novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-87.md

 "Oh, that's great.
 Then we can support the singers."

-"CEO, isn't it a bit too much to draw a line with the agencies?"
+"CEO, isn't it a bit too much to pick fights with the agencies?"

 "No, we need to change this strange settlement practice disguised as a custom.
 That way, the singers won't be exploited.
 Don't worry.
 The end is in sight now."